mug-n-ai/YRoot/docs/examples/burnout.md

-# Case Study: Burnout and Performance Recovery — Rebuilding Clarity with the WHY Loop
+# Case Study: Burnout and Performance Recovery — Rebuilding Clarity with the YRoot

 ---